405th-Infantry-Division/Mantle/mantle.md

 All Commanding Officers are expected to enforce the rules of the 405th in their respective jurisdictions.
 Any member behaving in an unacceptable manner or violating 405th rules (in letter or intent) or the tenets thereof is subject to disciplinary action.
 Disputes within any 405th subdivision are to be managed by the Commanding Officer of the subdivision, unless the Commanding Officer is involved in the dispute or there is any other clear conflict of interest on their part, in which case the dispute must be escalated to the next level.

 Complaints should be directed by members to their immediate Commanding Officer.
-The Commanding Offer is responsible for mediating the dispute.
+The Commanding Officer is responsible for mediating the dispute.
 Mediation may take the form of an informal meeting between the parties in which the Commanding Officer presides, up to formal hearings in which the DJO presides.
 If a dispute appears that it will ultimately require a formal hearing, the DJO must be notified as soon as possible so they can observe the proceedings or be otherwise included in communications related to the dispute prior to the formal meeting.

 In the event a conflict or complaint involves members of different units, the Commanding Officer of the primary complainant serves as the presiding officer and conducts a meeting with the defendant and the Commanding Officer of the defendant's unit.
 Again, if a formal hearing is required or if one of the parties involved in a dispute is an officer of a unit, the hearing will be overseen by the DJO or a designated representative.